Possible Effects of Alcohol and Other Drugs During Pregnancy

 Screening tools most often used are more effective detecting heavy chronic drinking but are less effective in detecting moderate or binge drinking episodes.

 For that reason, both pregnant women and women intending to become pregnant are advised to abstain from alcohol, tobacco, and other drug use to ensure the safest, healthiest outcome for their pregnancy.
-They can go here first to completely get rid of the habit of alcohol and drug addiction in order to make a beautiful future for their child to live in this world.

 The table below illustrates impact of use during pregnancy that varies depending upon the drug.
 [Source: Institute for Health & Recovery, 2021]